What it takes to be an advantaged acquirer has been saved

 1. Self-assessment.
 It’s important to first assess, as CFO and the C-suite, your strengths, weaknesses, and opportunities for growth, both in revenue and value.
 That can include deciding which customer segments and associated geographies you want to serve, how you want to do so in ways that competitors cannot easily replicate, and then understanding the capabilities and market access that will be required to achieve those goals.
 Essentially, you want to consider developing a strategy that outlines how you’re going to complement your strengths and backfill your weaknesses.
 If you haven’t gone through that process, you’ve likely trapped yourself into being a reactor in M&A.

 2. Identified priority pathways.
-Advantaged acquirers who have done such a careful assessment know what their priorities are for M&A. In other words, they know if M&A is going to make up 10% of their growth or 20% or more.
+Advantaged acquirers who have done such a careful assessment know what their priorities are for M&A. In other words, they know if M&A is going to make up 10 percent of their growth or 20 percent or more.
 As part of the process, they likely have also identified their priority pathways at the business-unit level that address the new product or solutions they will bring to market at prices that will add value for customers.
 After all, corporate-level growth expectations can be de-averaged to business-unit level and used to highlight gaps and prioritize the role of M&A across those units.
 Without that prioritization, you can expect to face a reactive political process on which potential deals are in the best interest of the company.

 3. Competitor signaling.
 It’s very important to also look at the strategic intent of your competitors.
 There’s often a lot to learn from examining the deals your competitors have done over the last several years, in terms of geographies, capabilities, size, and customer segments.
 Call it competitor signaling.
 Their past behavior will often determine which targets may be next on their priority lists.
 And armed with that information, you can often determine if a deal does or does not make sense for you relative to what competitors are signaling in the market—and your own strategic priorities.